Volkswagen ID.4 gets new entry-level models

 It’s also been confirmed that the ID.4 boasts 543 litres of boot space behind the rear seats; not far behind the 615 litres offered by the Tiguan when its sliding rear seats are pushed forwards.
 Flipping the rear seats down frees up 1,575 litres of space.
 Fitted with the optional towing bracket, the ID.4 can tow up to 1,000kg.

 Range and performance

-A single, rear-mounted electric motor produces 201bhp, giving the ID.4 a 0-62mph time of 8.2 seconds and a top speed of 99mph.
-According to Volkswagen, the ID.4 is capable of 323 miles on its 77kWh battery, depending on exact spec, and can regain up to 199 miles of range from a 125kW rapid charger in just 30 minutes.
+In Life guise, the ID.4 is capable of 323 miles on a full charge, dropping to 318 and 314 miles for the Family and Max variants respectively.
+Volkswagn says the ID.4 can regain up to 199 miles of range from a 125kW rapid charger in just 30 minutes.
 A 7.2kW home charger, meanwhile, takes around 11 hours to give the car a full charge.

 Like the Volkswagen Golf-sized ID.3, the ID.4 is based on VW’s modular MEB platform, which was developed specifically for electric cars.
 The platform can accommodate a variety of different electric powertrains, allowing the carmaker to offer less expensive variants that have a single rear-mounted electric motor, two-wheel drive and a smaller battery, as well as range-topping models that have bigger batteries and a second motor on the front axle to give four-wheel-drive.

 A performance version is also thought to be in development.
 Dubbed the ID.4 GTX, it would use the 302bhp twin-motor powertrain from the forthcoming Skoda Enyaq vRS, giving it a 0-62mph time of just over six seconds.